babashka/babashka/README.md

 Copyright © 2019 Michiel Borkent

-Distributed under the EPL License, same as Clojure.
+Distributed under the EPL License.
+This project contains modified Clojure code which is licensed under the same EPL License.
 See LICENSE.